 A retirement village is a community specially built to cater towards the needs and lifestyles of older people.
 Many retirement villages offer units, villas, suites, or serviced suites.
 This gives you the option to choose to live independently within the village environment or to get extra help with cleaning or meal delivery.

-What is the best retirement village for my lifestyle?
+What is the best village to choose?

 Your options